sakintoye/todayjournal/README.md

 # Backend & Data Store
 The backend of this app is Parse.
 For more information on how Parse works, check out their website Parse.com

+# Weather Underground
+For weather, I am using the Weather Underground API